 - The account provider usually manages all your Direct Debits and standing orders for you.

 - These accounts sometimes come with budgeting advice.

-Jam jar accounts aren’t widely available yet, but quite a few credit unions offer them.
+Jam-jar accounts aren’t widely available, but some credit unions offer them.
 To find your local credit union, visit these websites:

 You can also search online for ‘jam-jar accounts’ to see where you can get one and to compare different providers’ fees and services.